angryheng/testGit/readme.txt

-angryheng is a good boy  !
+angryheng is a good boy!
+He is a good man!
+He has a good brother!